liquidprompt/liquidprompt/README.md

   sufficiently complete font on your system.
 The [Symbola](http://users.teilar.gr/~g1951d/) font, designed by Georges Douros, is known to work well.
 On Debian or Ubuntu install try the `fonts-symbola` or `ttf-ancient-fonts` package.
+* The "sudo" feature is disabled by default as there is no way to detect if the user has sudo rights without triggering a security alert that will annoy the sysadmin.

 ## Authors